-There’s an unspoken misconception that wine, a drink made by fermenting grape juice, isn’t meant to be sweet and that sweet wine isn’t supposed to carry the same heft as a non-sweet wine.
-The truth is, wine comes in all shapes, sizes, colors and flavors—including sweet.
+There’s an unspoken misconception that wine, a drink made by fermenting grape juice, isn’t meant to be sweet.
+While sweet bottles made up the majority of American wine production as recently as a half-century ago, the shift toward dry wines modeled after their "classic" European forebears was fairly complete by the 1980s and hasn't retreated since.
+The truth, however, is that wine comes in all shapes, sizes, colors, and flavors—including sweet.

 Like any other wine, the choices are overwhelming, so here are the best sweet wines that prove that they're just another part of the wine family.